linuxsimba/linuxsimba.github.io/_source/_posts/2016-07-18-vagrant-libvirt-performance.md

 ## Tweak 3: Use the virtio_net driver where you can.

-The performance of the virtio\_net driver is just miles ahead of the `rtl8139` or `e1000` VM NIC drivers.
+The performance of the virtio\_net driver is just miles ahead of the `e1000` VM NIC drivers.
 The virtio_net driver is not perfect.
 By default, the virtio_net NIC speed to `-1`.
 But it [can be changed](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1581132)!
 I would love to know how to set it to a particular speed by default using a kernel cmdline argument.